supertrens/TweetUp/README.md

 # TweetUp

 ## This documentation is a work in progress (WIP)
-Feel free to update at anytime!!!
+Feel free to update it at anytime!!!

 This is the Mobile codebase for our "event" app.
 The main language is Dart/Flutter.
 However, we might add some native code ( Java/Kotlin or Swift),